The Sound of Experimentation

 When a promising rock musician tired of the road and the pressure, he gave up music and got a job at a hardware store.
 Then one day, he had a revelation.

-Story by NANCY LEBRUN
+Written by NANCY LEBRUN

 Photography by STEPHEN KRAMER